Fringe Benefit Tax in 2022: What You Need To Know

 - Gym membership

-What’s changed with FBT?
+What’s changed with Fringe Benefit Tax?

 The days of being fast and loose around FBT are gone.
 We are now registering everyone who has employees for FBT, unless you contact us to say otherwise.
 Even if you don’t have an FBT expense this year, but you do have employees – you’re still better off registering now… more on that later.
 The Commissioner is targeting FBT this financial year so it’s time to get our collective heads around it!

-How is FBT charged?
+How is Fringe Benefit Tax charged?

-The amount or formula is different for the different kinds of benefits.
+The amount of formula is different for the different kinds of benefits.
 The tax rate is 47% (yeah, it’s a whopper).
-At the end of the FBT year (March 31st, not June 30th – so that we aren’t destroyed x 2 mid year) you need to tell us what fringe benefits you’ve provided to yourself or employees.
+At the end of the FBT year (March 31st, not June 30th – so that we aren’t destroyed x 2 mid-year) you need to tell us what fringe benefits you’ve provided to yourself or employees.
 Expect a questionnaire in your inbox from us, which will go through all the types of fringe benefits that may have been provided.
 Then, your accountant will calculate the combined total value of the fringe benefits and the correct formula will be applied to come up with your payable amount.

-Who needs to register for FBT?
+Who needs to register for Fringe Benefit Tax (FBT)?

 Any business who employs people needs to register for FBT.
 Your industry is dependant on how FBT will affect you.

-You might be thinking “hmm this year I can’t think of any fringe benefit expenses, but yeah I do employ people”.
+You might be thinking, “hmm this year I can’t think of any fringe benefit expenses, but yeah, I do employ people”.
 Let’s get tricky with our tax strategy for a minute.
 Here are a few reasons why lodging an FBT return is still a smart move:

-- You’ve effectively triggered a three year time limit for the Commissioner to review your FBT returns and liability
+- You’ve effectively triggered a three-year time limit for the Commissioner to review your FBT returns and liability

-- So, if in the next three years they don’t review the liability, it can’t later on be checked
+- So, if in the next three years they don’t review the liability, it can’t, later on, be checked

-- Personal vs business use is subjective and so for that reason it’s beneficial to avoid auditing
+- Personal vs business use is subjective, and so for that reason, it’s beneficial to avoid auditing

 - Or, it could be that you’ve made an honest mistake and forgotten to declare something, or forgotten a log book

 If you’re getting audited, you will have an opportunity to disclose any mistakes you’ve made.
-If that’s the case and you do put your hand up and let the ATO know, there won’t be any fines or penalties.
+If that’s the case, and you do put your hand up and let the ATO know, there won’t be any fines or penalties.
 But if you don’t, penalties may apply.